 VisArts Artists Helping Artists Auction

-The VisArts Artists Helping Artists Auction is a 12-week, online art auction that brings together artists and collectors to raise funds for Richmond’s visual arts community.
+The VisArts Artists Helping Artists Auction is a multi-week, online art auction that brings together artists and collectors to raise funds for Richmond’s visual arts community.

 Each week, VisArts will highlight and auction a piece of art representing one of the 12 art media available in the center’s 18 professional studio spaces.
 Works selected for the auction will go up for auction online each Thursday.